 Similar Species:

-Species Range: Eastern Texas and most of Oklahoma and into extreme south-central Kansas, west-central Arkansas and extreme northwest Louisiana.
+Species Range: Eastern Texas and most of Oklahoma into extreme south-central Kansas, west-central Arkansas, and extreme northwest Louisiana.

-Louisiana Range: Known only from the Shreveport area in the extreme northwestern parishes of Caddo and De Soto.
+Louisiana Range: Known only from Shreveport area in extreme northwestern parishes of Caddo and De Soto.

 Global Conservation Status: Strecker’s Chorus Frogs have a relatively wide distribution in the south-central United States and a presumed large population, and thus, are listed as Least Concern by the IUCN Red List.
 Their NatureServe Global Conservation Status Rank is G5 (Secure).

-*** If you live in the range of this species in Louisiana and believe you may have observed or heard this species please let me know (take a picture or audio recording if possible), as there may be more unknown populations in the state.***
+***If you live in the historical range of this species in Louisiana and believe you may have observed or heard this species please let me know (take a picture or audio recording if possible), as I hold out hope that it may be holding on somewhere unknown to authorities in Louisiana.***

 Author's Remarks: I have never searched appropriate habitat at the right time of year in the range of this species.